 27 – 31 inches (males); 24-30 inches (females)

 Families with children or pets; larger home environment

 Even though this breed was used for hunting and protection, today, the Pyrenean Mastiff is a calm guardian and a dependable all-around family companion.
 These large canines are loyal and intelligent.
 Are you thinking about welcoming one of these dogs into your home?
 You would not regret your decision about adopting a Pyrenean Mastiff, but it is always best to know how to provide this breed the best life.
 This article explains essential information about this fantastic dog and what it needs to become a healthy part of your family.

-The first thing you want to consider when looking into buying a Pyrenean Mastiff puppy is the cost.
-Depending on the breeder, a puppy can cost around $1,000 – $1,800.
-However, if you get a show-quality puppy, you are looking at a $3,000-$5,000 price tag.
+The first thing you want to consider when looking into buying a Pyrenean Mastiff puppy is that they are not an affordable dog breed compared to other dogs.
 Regardless of what quality of Pyrenean Mastiff puppy you are looking for, always buy from a reputable breeder and avoid puppy mills.